aws-samples/serverless-patterns/lambda-bedrock-cdk/README.md

-# Bedrock foundational model inference with AWS Lambda with CDK
+# Amazon Bedrock foundational model inference with AWS Lambda with CDK

-This pattern demonstrates how to infere a foundational model in Bedrock via a Lambda function.
+This pattern shows how to infer a foundational model in Amazon Bedrock via an AWS Lambda function.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-cdk